 Indication Status Relevant Codes Notes

-Narcotic addiction withdrawal treatment under personal physician supervision Covered Not specified in policy Physician must be present in the office suite and immediately available
+Narcotic addiction withdrawal treatment — under physician personal supervision Covered Not specified in policy Physician must be present in office suite and immediately available

 + 2 more indications